Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow

-where $\{\mathrm{w}_{l}:l=1,\dots,L\}$ is a sequence of independent random vectors distributed according to $\mathrm{w}_{l}\sim\mathcal{N}(\mathrm{w};0_{n_{x}},\mathrm{I}_{n_{x}})$.
-The need to compute the exponential matrices in (\ref{eq:SDE-Ozaki-discretisation}) implies an increment in complexity typically bounded by $\text{O}\left(NLn_{x}^{3}\right)$ computations, which may not be justifiable for some applications.
-A cheaper alternative is achieved by linearising (\ref{eq:state-flow-equation}) in the neighbourhood of the current state and assuming $D(\lambda)$ piecewise constant in time, transforming the linearised equation by the Laplace transform, solving it in the Laplace domain and transforming it back.
-The result is presented as follows
+where $\{\mathrm{w}_{l}:l=1,\dots,L\}$ is a sequence of independent random vectors distributed according to $\mathrm{w}_{l}\sim\mathcal{N}(\mathrm{w};0_{n_{x}},\mathrm{\mathbb{I}}_{n_{x}})$.
+The need to compute the exponential matrices in (\ref{eq:SDE-Ozaki-discretisation}) implies an increment in complexity typically bounded by $\mathcal{O}\left(NLn_{x}^{3}\right)$ computations, which may not be justifiable for some applications.
+A cheaper alternative is achieved by linearizing (\ref{eq:state-flow-equation}) in the neighbourhood of the current state, assuming $D(\lambda)$ piecewise constant in pseudo-time, transforming the linearized equation by the Laplace transform, solving it in the Laplace domain, and transforming it back.
+The result is

 where the exponential matrices are avoided but the exponential effect on the integration variable (time step) is kept.
 See Appendix~\ref{sec:Integration-rule-derivation} for the derivation of this latter integration rule.